cloudfoundry-community-attic/cf-jenkins-cookbook/README.md

 Builds that successfully upload BOSH releases or new stemcells will then trigger deployments of Cloud Foundry v2 and/or BOSH itself.
 These deployments use templated BOSH deployment manifests, which you should keep in a separate git repo.
 See section below for more info.

-Mutex locks on deploy jobs will ensure that any currently running BOSH release uploads complete successfully before allowing a BOSH deployment build to run.
+TODO: Mutex locks on deploy jobs will ensure that any currently running BOSH release uploads complete successfully before allowing a BOSH deployment build to run.

 Once deployments are complete, **vcap-yeti** integration tests and **stac2** performance tests are executed to ensure production viability of the combination of BOSH releases and deploy manifest being tested.